-The Firm has a deferral scheme in operation for the period in question.
-Code Staff subject to deferral have additional performance adjustment measures in place under this scheme which may be applied at the discretion of the Remuneration Committee.
+The Firm has a deferral scheme in operation.
+Code Staff subject to deferral have additional performance adjustment measures in place under this scheme which may be applied at the discretion of the Remuneration & Nominations Committee.
+As a level 3 Firm, the Firm has chosen not to use financial instruments and to disapply the bonus cap for this period in question.
 Deferrals and vesting schemes for previous periods will continue to be applicable on amounts due to be paid under these arrangements.

-5.2.
+6.3.
 Remuneration disclosure